great-expectations/great_expectations/docs/docusaurus/docs/cloud/about_gx.md

 ### GX Agent versioning

 GX uses a date-based versioning format for its weekly GX Agent releases.
 For example, `YYYYMMMDD`.
 GX appends `stable` or `dev` to the GX Agent version to identify the release type.
-The `stable` identifier indicates the release is fully tested and is the version GX recommends you use.
+The `stable` identifier indicates the release is fully tested and ready for use.
 The `dev` identifier indicates the release is pre-production and untested.
 This documentation assumes you are using the latest `stable` GX Agent release.

 ## GX Cloud deployment patterns